alex-808/write-ups/Ur.io.md

 This project was created as an improvement on a previous project I had done which implemented the same game in just vanilla JavaScript.
-That was actually my first JS project I ever made.
+That was actually my first JS project I ever [made](https://github.com/alex-808/game-of-ur).
 It has since been refactored and is relatively clean but digging through the git history you would find vast amounts of global variables, massive complex functions, poor variable naming technique and hardcoded constants left and right.

 My intention with this new iteration was to leverage my existing knowledge of the game logic and build upon it.
-The primary goals for this version were
+The primary goals for this version were:

-- To write a cleaner version
+- To write a cleaner version with my new OOP knowledge
 - To make it capable of online multiplayer
 - To use this project as an opportunity to learn two new topics which fascinated
   me: TypeScript and Socket.io.